Building Terminology Translator

 Receptacle– Referring to an Electrical Outlet

-Rafter– Lumber used to support the roof sheeting and roof loads.
+Rafter– Lumber used to support the roof Sheeting and roof loads.
 Generally, 2 X 10’s and 2 X 12’s are used.
 The rafters of a flat roof are sometimes called roof joists.

 Register– The grill that air comes through in a forced air HVAC system